reconbot/fullstack-firmata/fullstack firmata.md

 When enabled on a pin firmata will report the digital value (0,1) of this pin when it changes.

 # Analog Reporting
-When enabled on a pin firmata will report the analog value (0-65535) every 100ms (configurable).
+When enabled on a pin firmata will report the analog value (0-65535) if it changes between  19ms polls (this is up to the client).

 ---